About

 Research

 My research interests span all aspects of exoplanetary systems, from host stars, to exoplanets themselves, and to their potential companions, exomoons.
 During my PhD I've worked on a method for mitigating the effects of stellar flicker in order to enable detection of small bodies in high-precision light curves.
 I've also used Gaussian processes to measure the rotation of thousands of stars observed by K2.
-I'm currently interested in the ability of JWST to detect exomoons.
+I'm currently interested in understanding how stellar variability impacts JWST observations of exoplanets, as well as the possibility of detecting exomoons with JWST.

 For more information on my current projects, see my research page.